Frontpage

 You don’t need a separate entitlement decision to be able to apply for the EU Disability Card.
 You can apply for the EU Disability Card if you have a valid decision that has been issued to you earlier.
 You will be eligible to apply for the card if you have been granted any of the following benefits or services:

-Benefits provided by Kela:
+Benefits and services provided by Kela:

-- Disability allowance for children under 16 years of age
+• Disability allowance for children under 16 years of age

-- Disability allowance for persons aged 16 years or over
+• Disability allowance for persons aged 16 years or over

-- Care allowance for pensioners
+• Care allowance for pensioners

-- Interpreter assistance for persons with hearing impairment (A)
+• Interpreter assistance for persons with hearing impairment (A)

-- Interpreter assistance for persons with hearing and vision impairment (A)
+• Interpreter assistance for persons with hearing and vision impairment (A)

-- Interpreter assistance for persons with a speech impairment (A)
+• Interpreter assistance for persons with a speech impairment (A)

 Other decisions:

-- Transport services provided under the Act on Services for Persons with Disabilities
+• Decision on transport services provided under the Act on Services for Persons with Disabilities

-- Vision Impairment Card (A)
+• Vision Impairment Card (A)

-- Agreement on informal care (the Disability Card is issued to the person cared for by an informal caregiver) (A)
+• Agreement on informal care (the Disability Card is issued to the person cared for by an informal caregiver) (A)

-- Assisted living under the Act on Services for Persons with Disabilities (A)
+• Decision on assisted living under the Act on Services for Persons with Disabilities (A)

-- Decision and services based on a special care programme (A)
+• Decision and services based on a special care programme (A)

 (A) = You are entitled to have the A symbol marked on your card.
 The symbol shows that you need a companion or support person who will accompany you.